iqtree/iqtree.github.io/doc/Complex-Models.md

     iqtree -s <alignment> -m LG+C20+F+G -ft <guide_tree>

 Here, IQ-TREE will perform two phases.
 In the first phase, IQ-TREE estimates mixture model parameters given the guide tree and then infers the site-specific frequency profile (printed to `.sitefreq` file).
 In the second phase, IQ-TREE will conduct typical analysis using the inferred frequency model instead of the mixture model to save RAM and running time.
+Note that without `-ft` option, IQ-TREE will conduct the analysis under the specified mixture model.

-This allows one, for the first time, to conduct nonparametric bootstrap under such complex models, for example (with 100 bootstrap replicates):
+The PMSF model allows one, for the first time, to conduct nonparametric bootstrap under such complex models, for example (with 100 bootstrap replicates):

     iqtree -s <alignment> -m LG+C20+F+G -ft <guide_tree> -b 100

 Please note that the first phase still consumes as much RAM as the mixture model.
 To overcome this, you can perform the first phase in a high-memory server and the second phase in a normal PC as follows: